- Search The Registry

 Roy Jones Jr.

 Jones began as a professional on May 6, 1989, knocking out Ricky Randall.
-Jones built a record of 15-0 with 15 knockouts before stepping up in class to meet former world welterweight champion Jorge Vaca on January 10, 1992.
-He knocked Vaca out in round one to reach 16 knockout wins in a row.
-On November 18, 1994, he was set to face undefeated IBF super middleweight champion James Toney, #1 ranked "pound for pound" contender.
+Jones built a record of 15-0 with 15 knockouts before stepping up in class to meet former world welterweight champion Jorge Vaca, on January 10, 1992.
+He knocked Vaca out in round one to reach 16 knockout wins.
+On November 18, 1994, he was set to face undefeated IBF super middleweight champion James Toney, the #1 ranked "pound for pound" contender.
 Toney had gone undefeated in 46 bouts and was rated the best in the world.

 Jones scored a flash knockdown in the third round.
 Ring magazine called Jones' performance the most dominant of any big fight in 20 years.
 In 1995, Jones defended his super middleweight title successfully multiple times.
 In 1997 Jones had his first professional loss, a disqualification against Montell Griffin.
 Jones sought an immediate rematch and regained the world light heavyweight title easily, knocking Griffin down within the first 2 minutes 31 seconds of the fight.

-On November 8, 2003, Jones came back down to the light heavyweight division to fully duplicate Bob Fitzsimmons' feat from 1896.
+On November 8, 2003, Jones came back down to the light heavyweight division to duplicate Bob Fitzsimmons' feat from 1896 fully.
 He regained the light heavyweight championship belt by beating Antonio Tarver.
-And by doing this, he became the second boxer in history to win a heavyweight title, and then regain the light heavyweight title.
+And by doing this, he became the second boxer in history to win a heavyweight title and regain the light heavyweight title.
 Jones won by majority decision.
 On May 15, 2004, Jones faced Tarver in a rematch.
 Tarver knocked him down at 1:41 of the second round.
-Jones got on his feet by the count, but for the first time in his career was ruled unable to continue by the referee.
+Jones got on his feet by the count but for the first time in his career, was ruled unable to continue by the referee.

 On September 25, 2004, Glen Johnson knocked out Jones 49 seconds into the ninth round.
-Jones defeated Prince Badi Ajamu on July 29, 2006 by a unanimous decision, winning the NABO light heavyweight title.
-Next up for Jones was the undefeated Anthony Hanshaw, on July 14, 2007.
+Jones defeated Prince Badi Ajamu on July 29, 2006, unanimously, winning the NABO light heavyweight title.
+Next up for Jones was the undefeated Anthony Hanshaw on July 14, 2007.
 Jones won the bout by unanimous decision and the IBC light heavyweight title.
 On January 19, 2008, Jones beat Félix Trinidad.
 This was the first time a former heavyweight champion returned to fight successfully at 170 lbs.

-Roy Jones Jr lost to Joe Calzaghe on September 20, 2008 and.
+Roy Jones Jr lost to Joe Calzaghe on September 20, 2008.
 Jones defeated Omar Sheika on March 21, 2009.
 On August 15, 2009, Jones beat Jeff Lacy in 10 rounds.
-In December 2009 Danny Green defeated Jones in a first round TKO.
-On April3, 2010 Bernard Hopkins was awarded with a unanimous decision over Jones and on May 21, 2011 Denis Lebedev stopped Roy Jones Jr. with 10 seconds remaining in the 10th and final round.
+In December 2009, Danny Green defeated Jones in a first-round TKO.
+On April 3, 2010, Bernard Hopkins was awarded a unanimous decision over Jones, and on May 21, 2011, Denis Lebedev stopped Roy Jones Jr. with 10 seconds remaining in the 10th and final round.